 What is Traditional Naturopathy?

-Naturopaths are trained specialists in a healing art, which uses non-invasive natural medicine.
-They are not medical doctors (M.D.s).
-Traditional Doctors of Naturopathy (N.D.s) are trained in subjects such as anatomy, physiology, counseling, dietary evaluations, nutrition, herbology, acupressure, homeopathy, iridology, exercise therapy, hydrotherapy, oxygen therapy and thermal therapy.
+Doctors of Traditional Naturopathy are trained specialists in a healing art, which uses non-invasive natural medicine.
+They are not medical doctors (MD's).
+Doctors of Traditional Naturopathy (ND's) are trained in subjects such as anatomy, physiology, counseling, dietary evaluations, nutrition, herbology, acupressure, homeopathy, iridology, exercise therapy, hydrotherapy, oxygen therapy and thermal therapy.

 2. Recognize The Healing Power Of Nature